Barbara Shaiman

 About Barbara Shaiman

-Barbara Shaiman returned to her original calling as a ceramic artist in 2016 after 24 years at Seattle Art Museum where she was Director/Curator of SAM Gallery.
-At the gallery, Barbara curated about 12 exhibits a year.
-Since leaving SAM, Barbara’s focus is on her ceramic and mixed-media sculpture which references our natural environment and the effect of human activity on it.
+Barbara Shaiman returned to her original calling as a ceramic artist after 24 years at Seattle Art Museum where she was Director/Curator of SAM Gallery.
+During 12 years of that time, she also curated quarterly art exhibits at Seattle’s Alexis Hotel.

 Before joining the SAM staff, Barbara taught studio art classes in NYC at Brooklyn College and Brooklyn Museum Art School, at Hawthorne Studio in Missoula, Montana, and, in Seattle, at Seward Park Arts Center and Bellevue College.
 She was also a studio ceramic artist and the owner/director of Shaiman Gallery, a local contemporary fine crafts and design gallery.
 Her ceramics were featured in many regional and national exhibits as well as several books and magazines.